-This book club is all about reading books that inspire us, help us grow as people, and create a positive impact on the way we live our lives.
+This book club is dedicated to books that inspire us, help us grow as people, and create a positive impact on the way we live our lives.
 We meet once every 5-6 weeks and have brunch somewhere in LA.
 It's very relaxed and everyone is welcome, even if you only made it through the first five pages.
-If you don't live in LA or can't make it, feel free to read along, watch the video reviews, or contribute to the discussion online.
+If you don't live in LA or can't make it, feel free to read along, start your own group in your hometown, or contribute to the discussion online.

 One Day in December by Josie Silver

 After a string of serious books, we decided to pick a light book.
 This was a cute romance about a woman seeing the man of her dreams on the street from a bus and then watches him disappear forever... until her roommate and best friend ends up bringing home her new boyfriend and it's him.
 Our poor romantic lead goes through years of being in love with this guy and many ups and downs, but it's a sweet, easy read and will keep you wanting to know how the happy ending is going to turn out.

 Hillbilly Elegy should be required reading for every American.
 This book is an incredible portrait of the low-income people of the rust belt who have been essentially left behind in economic growth and education, and the struggles they face on a daily basis.
 Vance does not paint his family, friends, and neighbors as victims though.
 He thoroughly explores where the system has failed and where the people have failed themselves and each other.
 Hillbilly Elegy was widely loved by our group and people found it fascinating, enlightening, and a great way to understand people who live a very different life than many of us in the US.

 Where the Crawdad's Sing by Delia Owens